ElijahGM/yii2-dashboard/README.md

 Installation
 ------------
-Yii2-dashboard is designed to work out of the box.
-It means that installation requires minimal steps.
+Yii2-dashboard is designed to work out of the box, meaning that installation requires minimal steps.
 Only one configuration step should be taken and you are ready to have a dynamic dashboard on your Yii2 website.